-In 2003, when he enrolled at MIT to pursue a master’s degree in technology policy, he’d start his next business.
+In 2003, when he enrolled at MIT to pursue a master’s degree in technology policy, he embarked on his next entrepreneurial adventure.

-It was called NamesDatabase, which coincidentally, grew in parts out of Weinberg’s experiments with search.
+The business he started was called NamesDatabase, which coincidentally was created in part due Weinberg’s experiments with search.

-In the beginning, he’d create a tool that would make up combinations of common names and put it out on the web to see what happens.
+In the beginning, the tool would make up combinations of common names and put it out on the web to see what happens.
 Some of those pages would end up on Google’s top search results as people, for instance, were searching for friends and family that happened to possess those names.

-NamesDatabase eventually pivoted into a service that would allow them to reconnect with old friends.
+NamesDatabase eventually pivoted into a service that would allow users to reconnect with old friends.
 In 2006, Classmates.com ended up purchasing the company for $10 million.

 Soon after, in 2007, his wife got a job at GlaxoSmithKline in Collegeville, which made the couple relocate to the Philadelphia area.
 Weinberg would soon start to feel isolated, so he launched a tech meetup to connect with other online entrepreneurs.

-They’d regularly exchange ideas and Weinberg seemed eager to try them all.
-Over the course of the next year, he’d pursue around 25 to 30 ideas just to see if anything sticks.
+They would regularly exchange ideas and Weinberg seemed eager to try them all.
+Over the course of the next year, pursued around 25 to 30 ideas just to see if anything would stick.